Why SaaS companies need to invest in branding early

 Before any design or development begins, a high-quality SaaS website engagement should establish:

-User journey mapping: Who comes to this site, from where, with what prior context, and what do they need to do next?
+User journey mapping: Who comes to the site, from where, with what prior context, and what do they need to do next?
 A developer arriving from a Google search for a specific integration has entirely different needs from a VP of Operations clicking through from a LinkedIn ad.

 What SaaS website design capabilities should an agency have?